signalfx/gdi-specification/specification/semantic_conventions.md

 - `nid=0x<n>` where `<n>` is the lowercase hexadecimal representation of the native thread id.
 0 if not available.
 - The remainder of the line is a free-form text field that SHOULD indicate the status of the thread at the time the stack was captured (such as "running" or "waiting" )

+If none of the fields in the thread metadata line are known, then the line MAY be blank/empty.
+That is, an empty thread metadata line indicates that no additional thread metadata is available for the stack trace.

 Following the metadata line is a line containing the implementation specific thread state.
 For example, java may provide: